meta-is-beta/horadric-helper/README.md

 | `description` | `String[]` | List of passive's description text lines. |

 ### Dimming and hiding sections
 You can dim or hide ether entire sections or specific lines of showcase using `dim‑sections` and `hide‑sections` props.
-(Section names are in `kebab-case`.)
+(Section names are in `kebab-case`)
 #### Targeting entire sections
 You can target entire sections by passing section names seprated by `;`.